ankrh/MCmatlab/README.md

 5: X/Y factorizable beam
 A beam in which the focus beam profile can be written as I(x,y) = Ix(x)*Iy(y), and similarly for the angular distribution.
 Rectangular LED emitters can be written in this way, as well as Gaussian (circular and elliptical) beams.

-`model.MC.lightSource.emitterLength`
+`model.MC.LS.emitterLength`
 [cm]
-(Only used for model.MC.lightSource.sourceType = 1.
+(Only used for model.MC.LS.sourceType = 1.
 Default: 0)
 The length of the line emitter.
 If zero, the emitter is a point source.

-`model.MC.lightSource.focalPlaneIntensityDistribution.radialDistr`
+`model.MC.LS.FPID.radialDistr`
 [-]
+(FPID: Focal plane intensity distribution)
 (Only used for sourceType = 4)
 Radial intensity distribution in the focal plane.
 0: Top-hat
 1: Gaussian
 Array: Custom.
 Doesn't need to be normalized.

-`model.MC.lightSource.focalPlaneIntensityDistribution.radialWidth`
+`model.MC.LS.FPID.radialWidth`
 [cm]
 (Only used for sourceType = 4)
 Radial width of the intensity distribution in the focal plane.
-If focalPlaneIntensityDistribution.radialDistr is set to 0 or 1, this is the 1/e^2 radius
+If FPID.radialDistr is set to 0 or 1, this is the 1/e^2 radius
-If focalPlaneIntensityDistribution.radialDistr is set to an array, this is the half-width of the full distribution
+If FPID.radialDistr is set to an array, this is the half-width of the full distribution

-`model.MC.lightSource.focalPlaneIntensityDistribution.XDistr`, `model.MC.lightSource.focalPlaneIntensityDistribution.YDistr`
+`model.MC.LS.FPID.XDistr`, `model.MC.LS.FPID.YDistr`
 [-]
 (Only used for sourceType = 5)
 X and Y distribution of the intensity in the focal plane.